Ultimate Spider-Man: Creation and development

 As the series progressed within the next two years, reception and sales stayed strong, helped by the fact that Bendis and Bagley quickly found chemistry and enjoyed working together.
 Over the years, many 'mainstream' characters were introduced, often with different origins, costumes, and/or personalities.

-Mark Bagley left the book as of Ultimate Spider-Man #110 in August 2006.
+Mark Bagley last issue on the book was Ultimate Spider-Man #111 in July 2007.
 Bagley and writer Brian Michael Bendis had worked on the series together since it began.
 Artist Stuart Immonen, already familiar with the Ultimate Universe from his work on Ultimate Fantastic Four and Ultimate X-Men, took over after Bagley.
 Issue #111, named "The Talk", featured Immonen's art for the first time.
 The issue was divided into two parts, with Bagley covering the art for one section, and Immonen doing the other.
 Issue #133 was the final issue of the series before a two-issue follow-up entitled Ultimatum: Spider-Man Requiem was released, revealing the status of the title's characters after the events of the "Ultimatum" storyline.
 Despite the book's apparent cancellation, in August 2009 Ultimate Spider-Man was relaunched with Brian Michael Bendis returning as writer and David Lafuente as artist.
 The book finished its run with #160 and subsequently was relaunched as Ultimate Comics: Spider-Man with art by Sara Pichelli.